These Keto Waffles are exactly what you need for a keto breakfast treat!

 - If needed, spray the waffle iron with oil or drizzle with melted butter.
 Pour about ½ cup of batter into the waffle maker, spreading it out so that it cooks evenly.

-- Cook keto waffles for 4-5 minutes or until golden brown and cooked through.
+- Cook the waffles for 4-5 minutes or until golden brown and cooked through.

 These numbered steps match the numbered photos above and are for illustration purposes.
-For the complete list of ingredients and instructions for Keto Waffles, please see the recipe below.
+For the complete list of ingredients and instructions, please see the printable recipe card below.

 Waffle makers, aka waffle irons, come in many shapes, sizes, and types.
 The type of waffle maker that you have may change how you make this recipe.